"Tiny Pretty Things" Soundtrack Is Full Of Gems

-If you love drama, plot twists for days, and beautifully choreographed dance routines, Netflix just released a new series that will quickly become your new favorite show.
+If you love drama, plot twists for days, and beautifully choreographed dance routines, Netflix just released a new series that will quickly become your new favourite show.

 Tiny Pretty Things follows a group of teen dancers at an elite school in Chicago.
 While they're all competing to secure their futures at prestigious dance companies, they are also trying to solve the mystery of who pushed their classmate, Cassie Shore, off the roof of the school earlier that year.
 Feuds, rivalries, and uncovered secrets ensue, but all of that would have happened even if there weren't an attempted murderer on the loose.